Frequently Asked Questions

 • Upgrading your plan is easy!
 You’ll log in and do it right on your account page.
 Once you upgrade, you’ll instantly gain access to all the additional benefits!

 • Yes!
 Several of our members use these funds to cover their membership costs.
-If you have a particular charter in mind, feel free to reach out to us directly!
+If you have a particular charter in mind or you are just exploring this possibilit, feel free to reach out to us directly!

 Philosophy/Methodology